MostHegz/Gemography-Challenge/README.md

 * Infinite scrolling and loading new repositories when reaching the end of the page
 * The application is reposnsive and can work on different screen sizes

+## Getting Started
+1. Download files found on the main branch of the repository
+2. Install node.js and npm
+3. In the terminal go to the repository folder
+4. type npm start

 ### Screeshots
 Large Screen